Teachers love to print. We love things to be in color or on color paper, but let’s get real…toner and ink are expensive!!!

 Shortly after I set up my printer, I received my very first replacement ink package.
 That was several weeks ago and I still haven’t needed to replace the original toner, so it’s there in my office until I need it.
 I love that I don’t have to panic last minute and run out to buy ink in order to continue my projects, or have to stop and wait until my ink arrives.

-Since I just began the trail I can't tell you just yet if it's better to do this program or just buy the ink on my own.
-The starter kit (which is never full) has lasted me quite a while now and I haven't needed to change the cartridges.
-If I only have to replace it a couple times a year, it may be more cost effective to pay for the ink outright, but I'm happy to do the trail and figure it out ;-) If you want to try out Instant Ink and you have a printer that qualifies for the program, you can get a free month using my referral link HERE.
-But honestly, I suggest it's worth getting a new one because they typically come with a few months of free Instant Ink and you can use a referral code on top of that!
-If you use code SCHOOL3, you can get another three months of printing for free!
+Since I just began the trail I can’t tell you just yet if it’s better to do this program or just buy the ink on my own.
+The starter kit (which is never full) has lasted me quite a while now and I haven’t needed to change the cartridges.
+If I only have to replace it a couple times a year, it may be more cost effective to pay for the ink outright, but I’m happy to do the trail and figure it out 😉 If you want to try out Instant Ink and you have a printer that qualifies for the program, you can get a free month using my referral link HERE.
+But honestly, I suggest it’s worth getting a new one because they typically come with a few months of free Instant Ink and you can use a referral code on top of that!

-My old printer (Brother laser jet) used 4 drums of toner at $40-$70 per drum and I had to replace them all 2 or 3 times per year.
+My old printer (Brother laser jet) used FOUR drums of toner at $40-$70 per drum and I had to replace them all two or three times per year.
 If I was lucky to find them on the low price point it still cost me about $480 per year to print in color.
-With the most expensive Instant Ink plan, I'll pay $119 for the entire year printing 300 pages per month (which I don't think I'll need to do).
+This meant I tried to not print in color unless I absolutely had to.
+With the most expensive Instant Ink plan, I’ll pay $119 for the entire year printing 300 pages per month (which I don’t think I’ll ever need to do).

 My last criteria was wireless capabilities.
 This is a good time to mention that you MUST have wifi in order to use Instant Ink or it won’t work.
 HP constantly monitors your printer to see how many pages you’ve printed and if you don’t have wifi hooked up to it, it won’t allow your printer to work.
 Now having said that, the printer sets up with it’s own email address and wifi connection (I’m not the techiest of people so I’m not sure how it does that).
 You can print wirelessly or send documents to the printer’s email address and it will print!
 On top of all this, this printer copies, faxes and can print double sided.